Knowledge Base provides a centralized, searchable and secure knowledge management system that can be set up in minutes.

 Needs Article – Lists Answers that are tagged as still needing articles

-The page opens on the All Questions view automatically.
-Admins can either answer the question from here or filter down the questions first by clicking on the Unanswered Questions view.
+This page opens on the All Questions tab automatically.
+We can either answer the question from here or sorting the questions first by clicking on Unanswered Questions.

 - Click on the question you’d like to answer.

 - This opens the Answer a Question box.
 At the top, the subject and question are listed.
-Below that you will find a WYSIWYG editor where an answer can be provided.
-Admins can also copy content from Microsoft Word, an external web page or any other source paste it directly into the Answer area.
+Below that is the field where we can provide an answer.

-Categories in Knowledge Base are useful for quickly filtering your articles into specific topics.
+Categories in Knowledge Base are useful for quickly sorting your articles into specific topics.

 To create a Category:

-- As a Knowledge Base Admin, hover over the icon and click Manage Categories.
+- Hover over the icon and click Manage Categories.

-- In the middle of the page, you will find a panel where you can create new Categories.
+- In the middle of the page there will be a box where you can create new Categories.

 Type in a Name for your new category.
-The Parent Category is used for nesting categories.
+The Parent Category is used for nesting categories in one another and is not a required field.

 - Click Save